Jaeden Martell

 Jaeden Martell (né Lieberher; born January 4, 2003) is an American actor.
-He played the role of Bill Denbrough in the 2017 film adaptation of Stephen King's novel It and reprised the role in the film's 2019 sequel.
-He also appeared in the mystery film Knives Out (2019) and starred in the miniseries Defending Jacob (2020).
+He began his career as a child actor, with roles in the comedy drama St. Vincent (2014) and science fiction film Midnight Special (2016).
+His performance in St. Vincent earned him a nomination for the Critics' Choice Movie Award for Best Young Performer.
+After playing the title character in the drama The Book of Henry (2017), Martell's breakthrough came with his portrayal of Bill Denbrough in the supernatural horror films It (2017) and It Chapter Two (2019).
+This led to further leading roles in horror films, such as The Lodge (2019) and Mr. Harrigan's Phone (2022).

+Martell had a supporting role in Rian Johnson's mystery comedy Knives Out (2019).
+Venturing into projects with more mature themes, he played a reserved teenager accused of murder in the Apple TV+ miniseries Defending Jacob (2020).
+He has since starred in the comedy films Metal Lords (2022) and Y2K (2024).

 Early life

 Martell was born on January 4, 2003, in Philadelphia, Pennsylvania, the son of Wes Lieberher, a Los Angeles–based executive chef, and Angela Teresa Martell.
 His maternal grandmother, Chisun Martell, is Korean.
-He lived in South Philadelphia until the age of eight, when he moved to Los Angeles.
+He lived in South Philadelphia until the age of eight when he moved to Los Angeles.

 Career

+Early work (20142016)

 In the first six years of his career, Martell was credited almost exclusively under his family name, Lieberher.
 In 2019, he switched to his mother's maiden name, Martell.

 Martell's first acting role was in a commercial for Hot Wheels.
 He appeared in several other commercials after that, including Google, Moneysupermarket.com, Liberty Mutual, Hyundai (for the 2013 Super Bowl), Verizon Fios and General Electric.
 His first major feature film role was in 2014's St. Vincent, where he starred alongside Bill Murray.
-Murray later recommended Martell to Cameron Crowe for the director's 2015 film Aloha.
-He played the title character in the 2017 film The Book of Henry.
-Martell received further recognition for his starring role as Bill Denbrough in the 2017 supernatural horror film It and its 2019 follow-up It Chapter Two.
+Martell garnered a nomination for the Critics' Choice Movie Award for Best Young Performer for his role in the film.

+In 2015, Martell appeared in Cameron Crowe's comedy drama Aloha, after Murray had recommended him to Crowe for the role.
+His next two films, the science fiction film Midnight Special and the independent comedy The Confirmation, followed in 2016.
+Midnight Special stars Martell as a boy who is on the run with his father from the government and a cult after it is discovered that he possesses special powers.